familie-laut/loxicon/README.md

 To ensure that each custom icon has a static UUID, the index should be prefixed to each filename.
 An example is shown below, with the resulting `IconLibrary.zip` that is generated when Loxicon is run:

+Besides the icon file, you can add an [filename.svg]__.tags__ file.
+This file contains search tags for the icon, with each tag on a separate line.
+It is combined with the tags provided via the CLI parameter `--tags`.

+* `1.bunny-rabbit.svg.tags`

 <p align="center">
 <img src="https://github.com/strobejb/loxicon/blob/assets/icons.png" />
 </p>